Deion Sanders Thinks Dallas Cowboys Should Re-Sign Dez Bryant

 Dez Bryant has been one of the more intriguing stories throughout the NFL offseason thus far.
 He was released earlier this offseason by the Dallas Cowboys and is still waiting for a team to sign him.
 Now, things are getting interesting with the hot takes that the media has about Bryant and where he should sign.

 Deion Sanders is the latest media member to chime in with his thoughts on where Bryant should end up, as Bleacher Report shared.
-Not only are his thoughts the most intriguing that have come out thus far, they also make perfect sense.
+Not only are his thoughts the most intriguing that have come out thus far, but they also make perfect sense.

 “Let’s just apologize and say, ‘Dez, I’m sorry.
 I made a mistake.
 Come on back.’
 You didn’t know Jason Witten was getting ready to [retire].
 You didn’t know this knucklehead [Terrance Williams] was getting ready to do what he did [when he] got out of the car and [ran] out of the Lamborghini.
 Who leaves the scene of a crime with a Lamborghini?
 Let bygones be bygones, bring the dude back and let’s move on.”